Validator Staking

 stake(address signer, bool delegation) payable

-- The address of the EVM instance, starts with 0x
+`signer` - The address of the EVM instance, starts with `0x`

-- Create a ValidatorShare contract and enable the delegation if set to true
+`delegation` - Create a ValidatorShare contract and enable the delegation; set to `true`

 This method requires KUB Coin to be sent as a value along with the transaction that calls this method.
 Upon staking, an NFT will be minted and given to the staker.
 The NFT represents ownership of the newly created node, including the states, configurations, ValidatorShare contract, etc., but not the EVM instance running to operate the chain.